Terms of Service and Rules

 - Must not have an inappropriate login name.
 We reserve the right to ask you to chose a new name if we believe your name to be provocative.

 - Must not have an inappropriate avatar.
-We reserve the right to ask you to chose a new avatar if we believe your name to be provocative.
+We reserve the right to ask you to chose a new avatar if we believe it to be provocative.

 - Must not register more than once.
 Members found to be 'talking to themselves' will be publicly embarrassed and posts may be deleted / accounts banned.
 We have sophisticated systems to identify people doing this.